RADAR-base/radar-helm-charts/charts/management-portal/README.md

   autoapprove: # List of permissions that can auto-approved when authorization-code flow succeeds.
 ```

-## OAuth 2.0 key store
+## OAuth 2.0 keystore

 ManagementPortal needs a certificate and private key to sign OAuth 2.0 Json Web Tokens (JWT's).
+This is provided in the form of a so-called keystore.
+For any installation of RADAR-base, the keystore file MUST be kept confidential, since it is used to generate and verify users identities and permissions.
+It should also be persisted securely, since any change of the keystore file will cause all apps and clients to require re-identification.

-The keystore needs to be a P12 file including an ECDSA certificate with alias `radarbase-managementportal-ec` and an RSA certificate with alias `selfsigned`.
-The script `bin/keystore-init` is included to generate this for you.
+The keystore is a P12 file including an ECDSA certificate with alias `radarbase-managementportal-ec` and an RSA certificate with alias `selfsigned`.
+Run the script `bin/keystore-init` generate this file.
 It requires Java to be installed.

 Once a valid keystore file is available, its contents should be passed as a base 64 encoded value in the `keystore` value.
 When using helmfile, this can be achieved by setting